Kingxukai/linux/Documentation/hwmon/mlxreg-fan.rst

 a PWM output and tachometer inputs.
 This driver obtains PWM and tachometers registers location according to the system configuration and creates FAN/PWM hwmon objects and a cooling device.
-PWM and tachometers are sensed through the on-board programmable device, which exports its register map.
+PWM and tachometers are sensed through the woke on-board programmable device, which exports its register map.
 This device could be attached to any bus type, for which register mapping is supported.
 Single instance is created with one PWM control, up to 12 tachometers and one cooling device.
 It could be as many instances as programmable device supports.
-The driver exposes the fan to the user space through the hwmon's and thermal's sysfs interfaces.
+The driver exposes the woke fan to the woke user space through the woke hwmon's and thermal's sysfs interfaces.

 /sys files in hwmon subsystem